designedmind/2017/multiple-drafts-overview.md

 > Everybody agrees that this idea [the Cartesian Theatre] is totally wrong.

-Methodological consensus is important in science, providing a basis for distinguishing "extraordinary" from ordinary claims and requiring extraordinary claims to be supported by extraordinary evidence.
+Methodological consensus is important in science, providing a heuristic for distinguishing "extraordinary" from ordinary claims and requiring extraordinary claims to be supported by extraordinary evidence.
-Unfortunately, a particular belief held by many materialists -- that the Cartesian Theatre is totally, irredeemably wrong -- is hindering progress towards a scientific understanding of consciousness.
+Unfortunately, a widely-held materialist assumption -- that the Cartesian Theatre is not just wrong in a literal sense but is totally, irredeemably wrong -- is hindering progress towards a scientific understanding of consciousness.
 This methodological commitment is the central problem with [_Consciousness Explained_](#dennett91a), forcing Dennett to miss the key trick required to complete his otherwise compelling functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

 The basic materialist worry about the Cartesian Theatre is understandable. _Substance_ dualism -- the belief that the mental